 Don’t forget about your vendors!

 Download our eBook for even more info on exclusion monitoring

 3 reasons why you’ll love using ProviderTrust for exclusion list checks

 From the OIG LEIE and SAM to all available state Medicaid exclusion lists, your exclusion searches will be more thorough than ever.

 The process is automated

-Kiss manual searching and matching goodbye.
+Say goodbye to manual exclusion searching and matching.
 Once you upload your data, exclusion lists are checked on an ongoing basis, keeping you up to date.